Shane79335/Project_alarm/README.md

 _____________________
 Personas
 _____________________
-Shane(myself)
+Shane(Student)
+Shane is a studnet of the university of Charleston West Virginia.
+They have numerous assignments at one time and need to get them done.
+Unfortunatly, Shane is easily distracted and needs an app to keep focus/

 Observations

-  •	I frequently need to get on to assignments and studying for classes
+  •	Shane requently need to get on to assignments and studying for classes

-  •	While attempting to perform my goal I frequently get distracted and stop to do something else.
+  •	While attempting to perform my goal Shane frequently get distracted and stop to do something else.

+  • While doing something else forgets about the assignment until much later.

 Problem
 ______________________